nushell-prophet/numd/README.md

   > clear-outputs {flags} <file>

 Flags:
-  -o, --output-md-path <Filepath> - path to a resulting `.md` file; if omitted, updates the original file --echo - output resulting markdown to the terminal instead of writing to file --strip-markdown - keep only Nushell script, strip all markdown tags -h, --help - Display the help message for this command
+  -o, --result-md-path <Filepath> - path to a resulting `.md` file; if omitted, updates the original file --echo - output resulting markdown to the terminal instead of writing to file --strip-markdown - keep only Nushell script, strip all markdown tags -h, --help - Display the help message for this command